GeForce 400 series

-Serving as the introduction of Fermi, the GeForce 400 series is a series of graphics processing units developed by Nvidia.
-Its release was originally slated in November 2009; however, after delays, it was released on March 26, 2010, with availability following in April 2010.
+The GeForce 400 series is a series of graphics processing units developed by Nvidia, serving as the introduction of the Fermi microarchitecture.
+Its release was originally slated in November 2009, however, after delays, it was released on March 26, 2010, with availability following in April 2010.

-Its direct competitor was ATI's Radeon HD 5000 Series.
+Its direct competitor was ATI's Radeon HD 5000 series.

 Architecture

 Nvidia described the Fermi microarchitecture as the next major step in its line of GPUs following the Tesla microarchitecture used since the G80.
 The GF100, the first Fermi-architecture product, is large: 512 stream processors, in sixteen groups of 32, and 3.0 billion transistors, manufactured by TSMC in a 40 nm process.
 It is Nvidia's first chip to support OpenGL 4.0 and Direct3D 11.
 No products with a fully enabled GF100 GPU were ever sold.
 The GTX 480 had one streaming multiprocessor disabled.
 The GTX 470 had two streaming multiprocessors and one memory controller disabled.
 The GTX 465 had five streaming multiprocessors and two memory controllers disabled.
 Consumer GeForce cards came with 256MB attached to each of the enabled GDDR5 memory controllers, for a total of 1.5, 1.25 or 1.0GB; the Tesla C2050 had 512MB on each of six controllers, and the Tesla C2070 had 1024MB per controller.
 Both the Tesla cards had fourteen active groups of stream processors.

 The chips found in the high performance Tesla branding feature memory with optional ECC and the ability to perform one double-precision floating-point operation per cycle per core; the consumer GeForce cards are artificially driver restricted to one DP operation per four cycles.
 With these features, combined with support for Visual Studio and C++, Nvidia targeted professional and commercial markets, as well as use in high performance computing.

 Fermi is named after Italian physicist Enrico Fermi.